• Home

 Checklist

-• Make sure the photo is of sufficient quality and suitable to enable the species and length to be verified.
+1. Make sure the photo is of sufficient quality and suitable to enable the species and length to be verified.
+It is your responsibility to ensure you provide an image that we can clearly use to validate your entry.

-• The tip of either the upper or lower jaw must touch the edge of the L shaped plastic end of the measure.
-It is permissible to place a hand or have someone hold the fish on the measure or use damp cloth on the fish to settle it while a photo is taken, provided this does not obscure the fish significantly or prevent The NZ Fishing Competition administrators from being able to validate your catch.
+4. The tip of either the upper or lower jaw must touch the edge of the L-shaped plastic end of the measure.
+It is permissible to place a hand or have someone hold the fish on the measure or use damp cloth on the fish to settle it while a photo is taken, provided this does not obscure the fish significantly or prevent the Tournament HQ Admin team from being able to validate your catch.

-• The measure should be placed on a flat surface.
+6. The measure must be placed on a flat surface.

-• Fish must be measured fresh and must not be significantly cut in a manner that alters the length.
-We strongly recommend you DO NOT gut or gill your catch before taking the photo as generally it will render the fish ineligible for the competition.
-Photos with the fish clean of any blood are preferred and images with excessive blood may be declined.
+8. Fish must be measured fresh and must not be significantly cut in a manner that alters the length.
+We strongly recommend you DO NOT gut or gill your catch before taking the photo.

-Please note that your fish may not be eligible for entry to the OBC or The NZ Fishing Competition if the above conditions are not met, however the organisers totally reserve the right to accept an entry on the basis that an appropriate reduction in length is made for any non-compliance and/or the Fishing Competition administrators reserve the right to disqualify any catch at their sole and absolute discretion for any reason whatsoever including but not limited to suspected measure tampering and false date submissions.
+Please note that your fish may not be eligible for entry if the above conditions are not met, however the Tournament Administrator totally reserves the right to accept an entry on the basis that an appropriate reduction in length is made for any non-compliance and/or the Tournament Administrator reserves the right to disqualify any catch at their sole and absolute discretion.

-For species with a V tail the innermost point of the V must touch or exceed the line on the measure to qualify for that 0.5cm increment.
-For example if your fish is just over 40cm but does not reach the 40.5cm mark then the length recorded will be 40.0cm.
+For species with a V tail, the innermost point of the V must touch or exceed the line on the measure to qualify for that 0.5cm increment.
+For example if your fish is just over 40.0cm but does not reach the 40.5cm mark then the length recorded will be 40.0cm.